ECCC-ASTD-MRD/librmn/src/fst/README.md

 fst_query* fst24_new_query(
     const fst_file* const file, //!< File that will be searched with the query const fst_record* criteria  //!< Criteria to be used for the search.
 If NULL, will look for any record );

 //!
-Reset start index of search without changing the criteria
-//! \return TRUE (1) if file is valid and open, FALSE (0) otherwise int32_t fst24_rewind_search(fst_query* const query);

-//!
-Find the next record in the given file that matches the previously set criteria.
-//!
-//!
-Searches through linked files, if any.
-//! \return TRUE (1) if a record was found, FALSE (0) or a negative number otherwise (not found, file not open, etc.) int32_t fst24_find_next(
-    fst_query* const query, //!< [in] Query used for the search.
-Must be for an open file.
-    //!> [in,out] Will contain record information if found and, optionally, metadata (if included in search).
-    //!> Must point to a valid record struct (i.e. initialized) fst_record* record
-);

-//!
-Find all record that match the given query.
-//!
-Search through linked files, if any.
-//! \return Number of records found, 0 if none or if error. int32_t fst24_find_all(
-    fst_query* query,             //!< Query used for the search fst_record* results,          //!< [in,out] List of records found.
-Must be already allocated const int32_t max_num_results //!< [in] Size of the given list of records.
-We will stop looking if we find that many );

-//!
-Read only metadata for the given record
-//! \return A pointer to the metadata, NULL if error (or no metadata) void* fst24_read_metadata(
-    fst_record* record //!< [in,out] Record for which we want to read metadata.
-Must have a valid handle!
-);

-//!
-Read the data and metadata of a given record from its corresponding file
-//! \return TRUE (1) if reading was successful FALSE (0) or a negative number otherwise int32_t fst24_read(
-    fst_record* const record //!< [in,out] Record for which we want to read data.
-Must have a valid handle!
-);

-//!
-Read the next record (data and all) that corresponds to the previously-set search criteria
-//!
-Search through linked files, if any
-//! \return TRUE (1) if able to read a record, FALSE (0) or a negative number otherwise (not found or error) int32_t fst24_read_next(
-    fst_query* const query,   //!< Query used for the search fst_record* const record  //!< [out] Record content and info, if found );

-//!
 Link the given list of files together, so that they are treated as one for the purpose